Our offer in brief

 The facility is available from opening time until one hour

-before the library closes to adults and children with Internet
+before the library closes to adults, and children with

-be able to access the wireless network for up to 5 sessions a
+customers can access the wireless network for up to 5

-day.
-Filtering is in place to ensure that the service is
+sessions a day.
+Filtering is in place to ensure

 * The library locations offering free public Wi-Fi are: